bluewolf-beyond/selector/README.md

  * Boolean Select.Predicate# ***evaluate***( sObject newRecord )

+Should return whether or not to include the given record in the filtered results.
+Represents the insert case of a trigger.

  * Boolean Select.Predicate# ***evaluate***( sObject newRecord, oldRecord )

+Should return whether or not to include the given record in the filtered results.
+Represents the update case of a trigger.

 For examples of Predicate implementations, see the built-in predicates.

 ### InsertPredicate abstract class

 If you don't need special-case logic for the update case, extend this class instead.
+That way you only need to implement the first signature of the `evaluate` method which takes only a single sObject instance.